BoiseCodeWorks/codeworks-fs-student-guide/src/vocab/03-JavaScript.md

 **Functions** are one of the fundamental building blocks in JavaScript.
 A function is a reusable set of statements to perform a task or calculate a value.
 Functions can be passed one or more values and can return a value at the end of their execution.

-**Function Parameters**: An input to the function when the funciton is declared or defined.
+**Function Parameters**: An input to the function when the function is declared or defined.
 Parameters are used as variables inside the functions body.
-When this a function is call these parameters will have the value of whatever is passed in as ***arguments***
+When the function is called, these parameters will have the value of whatever is passed in as ***arguments***

 **Function Return**: Functions return (pass back) values using the return keyword. return ends function execution and returns the specified value to the location where it was called.